 I keep track of my Doodles’ parentage in order to find them appropriate mates to produce sound, healthy puppies.
-See my Things to Know pages.
+See my Things to Know: Care in Breeding page.

 For those who are curious, there is lots of information online about canine genetics and hybrid generations.
 Basically, an “F1” is a first-generation hybrid of two different breeds.
 An F1 Doodle is one-half Retriever and one-half Poodle.
 More commonly available as pets is the “F1b” generation which is a cross of an F1 with one of the parent breeds, usually the Poodle.
 The F1b puppy is one-quarter Retriever and three-quarters poodle.
 Terminology for further Doodle generations is inconsistent among breeders, and is commonly summarized as multi-generational, or “multi-gen.”

 I breed multi-gen Doodles in order to produce puppies that are dependably low-shedding and hypoallergenic, with the coats and personalities that are most suitable as family pets and companion animals.

 Doodles aren’t eligible for listing in purebred registries such as those maintained by the American Kennel Club (AKC).
 Those registries are important to breeders who need to confirm a pure (within a single breed) bloodline, either for show or for buyers who insist on a purebred.

 As hybrids, my Doodles are registered with the Continental Kennel Club (CKC) to maintain a record of their parentage, or pedigree.
 The breed parentage of my girls and their mates is indicated on my Parents page.

 Next > Puppies & Prices